cccbr/runningatower/content/docs/emergency/_index.md

 These must be inspected, tested regularly and be in date.

 Emergency lighting must be bright enough to allow the bells to be safely set, should the power fail during ringing.
-Emergency lighting should be tested for 3 hours continuous use and a record held by the ***[tower authority](../glossary/#tower-authority)***.
+Emergency lighting should be tested for 3 hours continuous use and a record held by the [tower authority](../glossary/#tower-authority).

 The design of the fire alarm system should be in accordance with a fire safety plan.

-The reponsibilty for installation and maintenance of these items (including regular checks) lies with the ***[tower authority](../glossary/#tower-authority)***.
+The reponsibilty for installation and maintenance of these items (including regular checks) lies with the [tower authority](../glossary/#tower-authority).

 ## Security